Income tax - Should wage savings be reported?

 • Perco: titleContent

-You don't have to declare the exempt amounts.
+You have no not to be declared exempt amounts.

-The income of securities placed in a PEE: titleContent or a PEI: titleContent are also exempt tax if the 2 conditions the following are completed:
+The income of securities placed in a PEE: titleContent or a PEI: titleContent are also exempt tax if the 2 the following conditions are met:

 • Income reinvested in the savings plan

-• Compliance with the duration of unavailability of securities
+• Adheres to the duration of unavailability of securities.

 Please note

-the amounts paid as part of the wage savings are subject to social contributions.
+The amounts paid as part of wage savings are subject to social contributions at the rate of 17.2%.

 You have no not to be declared the following amounts: